-Throwing-up blood can happen with conditions like gastritis, ulcers or esophagitis.
-It is usually related to abnormalities or malfunctioning of the organs along the digestive tract, like the stomach, esophagus or beginning of the intestines.
+Throwing-up blood is often a sign of abnormalities or malfunctioning of the organs along the digestive tract, like the stomach, esophagus or beginning of the intestines.
+It is a symptoms that is commonly associated with gastritis and ulcers.

-It is medically referred to as hematemesis, and can vary depending on severity.
-Patients may report small or large amounts of blood both of which should be reported to a doctor.
+Vomiting blood is medically referred to as hematemesis, and can vary depending on severity.
+Patients may report small or large amounts of blood, both of which should be reported to a doctor.

 The doctor may order testing like an endoscopy, which assesses the integrity of the digestive tract.
-Treatment is usually aimed at resolving at the underlying cause and minimizing blood losses.
+Treatment is usually aimed at minimizing further blood losses and resolving the underlying cause.

 Why am I vomiting blood?

-Throwing-up blood can be a sign of various condition, such as:
+Throwing-up blood can be a sign of various health conditions, such as:

 1. Esophageal varices